openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/auto-device-selection.rst

 Note that if you choose to exclude CPU from the priority list or disable the initial CPU acceleration feature via ``ov::intel_auto::enable_startup_fallback``, it will be unable to support the initial model compilation stage.
-The models with dynamic input/output or stateful :doc:`stateful <../stateful-models-intro>` operations will be loaded to the CPU if it is in the candidate list.
+The models with dynamic input/output or :doc:`stateful operations <../stateful-models>` will be loaded to the CPU if it is in the candidate list.
 Otherwise, these models will follow the normal flow and be loaded to the device based on priority.

 .. image:: ../../../_static/images/autoplugin_accelerate.svg